j-adia/Record-Player/README.md

-# Record-Player
+# Record Player
-A mini record player, like the title says!
+A mini record player, just like the title says!

 # Key Features
 * Plays music that you import from YouTube (feature in development)